 The TIMER-GUARD represents the special timer, which is necessary to guard the execution time of test cases and the duration of call operations.
-The TIMER-GUARD is modelled as a timer binding (see 8.3.2.4 and Figure 28).
+The TIMER-GUARD is modelled as a timer binding (see clause 8.3.2.4 and Figure 28).

 The DATA-STATE is considered to be a list of lists of variable bindings.
-The list of lists structure reflects nested scope units due to nested function calls.
-Each list in the list of lists of variable bindings describes the known variables and their values in a certain scope unit.
+The list of lists structure reflects nested scope units due to nested function and altstep calls.
+Each list in the list of lists of variable bindings describes the variables declared in a certain scope unit and their values.
 Entering or leaving a scope unit corresponds to adding or deleting a list of variable bindings from the DATA-STATE.
-A description of the DATA-STATE part of an entity state can be found in 8.3.2.2.
+A description of the DATA-STATE part of an entity state can be found in clause 8.3.2.2.

 The TIMER-STATE is considered to be a list of lists of timer bindings.
-The list of lists structure reflects nested scope units due to nested function calls.
+The list of lists structure reflects nested scope units due to nested function and altstep calls.
 Each list in the list of lists of timer bindings describes the known timers and their status in a certain scope unit.
-Entering or leaving a scope unit corresponds to adding or deleting a list of timer states from the timer state.
-A description of the timer state part of an entity state can be found in 8.3.2.4.
+Entering or leaving a scope unit corresponds to adding or deleting a list of timer bindings from the TIMER-STATE.
+A description of the TIMER-STATE part of an entity state can be found in clause 8.3.2.4.